SEDERS FOR YOU

 Scansion modifications and additional verses by Randi and Murray Spiegel, Passover 2000

-Mostly Matza (to W.A.
+Mostly Matzah (to W.A.
 Mozart's "Eine Kleine Nachtmusik")

 (Also called Eine Kleine MatzahMusic)